LGBTQ rights in Bermuda: Blood donation

 Gay and bisexual men may donate blood with the Bermuda Hospitals Board if they haven't had sex with another man in the past 12 months.
 Likewise, women who have sexual relations with men who have sex with men are deferred for a period of 12 months.

 Living conditions

 Bermuda is a socially conservative society, though the younger generation is considered to be increasingly culturally liberal.
 Open displays of affection between same-sex partners may offend.

 Several gay Bermudians, who have since moved to the United Kingdom, London in particular, have reported a climate of intense homophobia in Bermuda, where LGBT people are routinely bullied and discriminated against.

 As of 2018, there are a number of gay-friendly venues in Bermuda, including restaurants, hotels and bars.
+Among the gay-friendly venues, there are Anglican congregations in the Anglican Church of Bermuda which explicitly welcome and support LGBTQ members.

 The first gay pride parade in Bermuda was held in the capital Hamilton on 31 August 2019.
 An estimated 6,000 people attended.